aaronland/fingerprint/README.md

 https://aaronland.github.io/fingerprint/

+Notes:

+* This has been tests on desktop Firefox and Safari and iOS.
-_Note: Offline support (service workers) for the demo application is not enabled at this time (see notes below)._
+* Offline support (service workers) for the demo application is not enabled at this time (see comments below).

 ## Features